You may be a victim of the 809 area code scam.

 How the scam works

-Consumers usually receive a message telling them to call a phone number with an 809, 284 or 876 area code in order to collect a prize, find out information about a sick relative, etc. The caller assumes the number is a typical 3-digit U.S. area code; however, the caller is actually connected to a phone number in Canada or the Caribbean, and charged international call rates.
-Unfortunately, consumers don't find out until they receive their bill.
+The 809 area code scam causes consumers to inadvertently incur high charges on their phone bills.
+Consumers usually receive a message telling them to call a phone number with an 809, 284 or 876 area code in order to collect a prize, find out information about a sick relative, etc. The caller assumes the number is a typical 3-digit U.S. area code; however, the caller is actually connected to a phone number in Canada or the Caribbean and charged international rates.

 If you believe you have been scammed